Offshore Trust

 How much does it cost to set up an offshore trust?

-An offshore trust typically costs between $15,000 and $25,000, which normally includes the first year of trustee expenses.
+An offshore trust typically costs between $12,000 and $25,000, which normally includes the first year of trustee expenses.
 The trustee will charge annual fees.
-Customizing the trust, such as having a trust protector or specialized estate planning provisions, will increase the costs.
+Customizing the trust, such as having a trust protector, will increase the costs.

 What’s the best place to form an offshore trust?

-The best place to form an offshore trust for most people is the Cook Islands.
-Other offshore trust jurisdictions include Nevis, the West Indies, and Hungary.
+There are many academic publications and articles discussing the relative merits of various offshore trust jurisdictions.
+Common offshore trust jurisdictions include the Cook Islands, Nevis, the West Indies, and Hungary.
 Each of these countries has trust statutes that are favorable for offshore asset protection.

 There are subtle legal differences among offshore trust jurisdictions’ laws, but they have more features in common.
-The trustmaker’s choice of country depends mostly on where the trustmaker feels most comfortable placing assets and the trustmaker’s current legal situation.
+The trustmaker’s choice of country depends mostly on where the trustmaker feels most comfortable placing assets.

 How are offshore trusts taxed?